CHMEX/VOTE2019/README.md

 # Use of Funds:

-* Increasing Infrastructer to all Regions.
+* Increasing Infrastructer to all Regions :world_map:.
 * 10% of mined funds to LABS :microscope: ( min.
 150 KMD per Month )
 * 10% of mined funds to PIRATE :sailboat:	:anchor:	( min.
 150 KMD per Month )
 * Dedicating more time to the KMD Eco System.